(Continued from the last page.)

 6. Although nothing happened to our house in Virginia while we were

-5,000 miles away in Alaska it would have been a serious problem if it
+away it would have been a serious problem if it

 had been damaged in a storm, burned down, ransacked, etc. The worst that

 happened during this trip was the recent death of the nice neighbor who

 has been mowing our lawn and providing some security for our house the

 last eight years while we've been roaming the continent.
 Other nice

 neighbors volunteered to fill that role until we got back.